qri-io/rfcs/text/0032-access_command.md

 Instead of the publish/unpublish terminology, we could use a more direct reference to list visibility.
 We can't use `list` directly because `qri access list` should be the command for listing all access-controlled datasets (if such a thing turns out to be necessary).
 An alternative would be to use a different conjucation or tense for list like "listed" & "unlisted". using a past tense is the best I could come up with, and in my opinion `$ qri access listed` isn't very memorable, and feels like your asking about things that have been listed in the past?

 The other thing to keep in mind: hidden datasets shouldn't show up in feeds.
 The registry requires "published: true", but feeds built on the peer-2-peer network won't.
 Peers building feeds should only use datasets that are published.

+### model visibility as two states, omitting "unset"
+This RFC proposes using three states for visible.
+The third state is somewhat irritating to work with.
+It also creates a potential point of confusion for the user.

+With two states we have no way of knowing if the user _intended_ the present `visible/hidden` value.
+If, for example, we defaulted to `hidden` instead of `unset`, we have to either ask the user to reaffirm their choice every time (via something like a `--hidden` flag on `push`), or explicitly require the user to set visibilty (aka don't do inference).
+Having the third state let's qri perform inference once based on the command in question, then get out of the way.

 # Prior art
 [prior-art]: #prior-art